 As it happened, this new job ended after only six months.
 My old boss had apparently forgotten our differences, or decided to overlook them, in the short time that I’d been out of his sight.
 He called me to his office and asked me if I would take on the job of General Manager of Schweppes Overseas — a post I’d joined the company to fill two years earlier.
 A year later, I moved my headquarters from London to New York for some of the same reasons.

 If all such internal efforts fail for you, face facts and find another job.
 To choose more wisely the next time around, read the next chapter and take heart.
 It’s not as difficult as you might think to find a job in which you will do well and which will do well for you.

 Or Find Yourself a Better Job

-Before you quit your present job, do your homework.
+Before you think how to put in your two weeks, do your homework.
 It pays off to take the time to think through just what you want to do next, what kind of job you want and, if possible, what kind of boss.
 An ancient military axiom declares that “Time spent in reconnaissance is seldom wasted.”
 If you quit first and plan later, fewer choices may be open to you.
 You are no longer dealing from a position of strength.